Skip to Content

 Adult Areas on the Disney Wish

-With such great kids’ clubs, even adults traveling with their children will find themselves with some free time.
-Although the Disney Wish caters to families, there are some adult-only sections on the ship.
+With such great kids’ clubs, even adults traveling with their children will have some free time.
+Although the Disney Wish caters to families, some adult-only sections are on the ship.

 The largest of these areas is the Cove, which offers the Cove Cafe (coffee shop), and the Cove Pool, an infinity pool surrounded by two smaller pools.
-I loved this area, but wish it were larger because it was frequently crowded.
-I’m not sure if these first-year sailings had more adults than normal, but these areas were often very busy.
+I loved this area, but I wish it were larger because it was frequently crowded.
+I’m unsure if these first-year sailings had more adults than usual, but these areas were often bustling.

-Throughout the ship, you’ll find some bar areas, including a sports bar.
+You’ll find some bar areas throughout the ship, including a sports bar.
 Our favorites, however, were the Bayou (with a Princess and the Frog theme) and the Star Wars Hyperspace Lounge.

 Bar at Star Wars Hyperspace Lounge with Star Wars scene on window and bubbling liquids in glass containers.